What to do when you are disinherited.

 Bringing an equitable interest case

 You can make an equitable interest claim in tandem with either of the above options, or on its own.
 These cases are based on the premise that you are already legally entitled to receive all or part of an estate, irrespective of what the Will says.
-This includes situations where someone has made contributions to purchasing or renovating a property, or an estoppel claim where they have acted in reliance on a promise that they would inherit.
+This includes situations where someone has made contributions to purchasing or renovating a property, or a proprietary estoppel claim where someone has acted in reliance on a promise that they would inherit.

-So, for specialist guidance on what to do when you are disinherited call the national experts for a free review on 0333 888 0404 or email us at [email protected]
+So, for specialist guidance on what to do when you are disinherited call the national experts for a free consultation on 0333 888 0404 or email us at [email protected]